-While radiation therapy is a very effective weapon in the fight against cancer, occasionally healthy tissue may become injured in the process, and some patients will experience radiation injury, also known as soft tissue radionecrosis (STRN) or osteoradionecrosis (ORN).
-Symptoms of STRN or ORN can occur anywhere from months to 20+ years after radiation treatments are completed.
-The incidence varies widely with radiation dose, patient age, and site of radiation.
-Risk factors such as infection, diabetes mellitus, or steroid use can play a role in the development of symptoms of STRN or ORN.
-In addition, size and location of the original tumor can also be a factor.
-Although any tissue may be affected, STRN and ORN are most commonly found in the head and neck, chest, breast, abdominal and pelvic area.
+While radiation therapy is an effective weapon in the fight against cancer, occasionally, healthy tissue may become injured in the process, and some patients will experience radiation injury, also known as soft tissue radionecrosis (STRN) or osteoradionecrosis (ORN).
+Risk factors such as infection, diabetes mellitus or steroid use can play a role in the development of symptoms.

-Individuals who undergo radiation treatment for head or neck cancers are at an increased risk of ORN.
-ORN is delayed bone damage which is most commonly found in the jaw bone.
-Sores in the mouth that don’t heal or dental x-rays may indicate the presence ORN.
+Individuals who undergo radiation treatment for head and neck cancers are at an increased risk of ORN.
+ORN is delayed bone damage most commonly found in the jawbone.
+Sores in the mouth that don’t heal or dental X-rays may indicate the presence of it.

-Individuals who are treated with radiation for cancer in different areas may experience different symptoms of STRN, such as:
+Individuals who are treated with radiation for cancer in different areas may experience other symptoms of STRN, such as:

-- Head or neck: chronic dry mouth, hoarseness, sore throat, pain, weight loss, difficulty swallowing (dysphagia), difficulty breathing (dyspnea) or upper airway obstruction.
+- Head or neck: chronic dry mouth, hoarseness, sore throat, pain, weight loss, difficulty swallowing, difficulty breathing or upper airway obstruction.

-- Pelvic area or abdominal region: blood in the urine, rectal bleeding, chronic diarrhea, pain, vaginal discharge and loss of bladder control (incontinence).
+- Pelvic area or abdominal region: blood in the urine, rectal bleeding, chronic diarrhea, pain, vaginal discharge and loss of bladder control.

-- Chest or breast area: pain in the radiation site and/or a surgical site that becomes infected, won’t heal or heals for a while and then re-opens.
+- Chest or breast area: pain in the radiation site and a surgical site that becomes infected, won’t heal or heals for a while, and then re-opens.